 Walmart, a US-based supermarket major, has a controlling interest in Flipkart.
 Flipkart Wholesale will be run by Adarsh Menon, a veteran of Flipkart.
 After ensuring a smooth transition, Walmart India CEO Sameer Aggarwal will shift to another position in Walmart.

-Besides two distribution centers, Walmart India has around 28 Best Price outlets in India and serves around 1.5 million customers.
+Besides two distribution centres, Walmart India has around 28 Best Price outlets in India and serves around 1.5 million customers.

 In order to drive growth and prosperity for Kiranas and MSMEs, the launch of Flipkart Wholesale would harness talent, solid technological backbone, deep merchandising experience and logistics infrastructure, the company said.
 Kirana’s and MSMEs are central to India’s retail ecosystem, it said, and Flipkart Wholesale will concentrate on satisfying their needs by offering a large range of small businesses at a significant value.